Loading Programs

 ,

-Lake Michigan – the central feature of Schlitz Audubon Nature Center and the inspiration for countless journeys, expressions of art, and quiet reflection.
-Derived from the Algonquin word Michigama, meaning “great water,” the lake owes its roots to the conclusion of the last realm of glacial activity over 14,000 years ago.
-The formation of the Great Lakes and the varying water levels have greatly affected human settlement, travel and commerce.
+Lake Michigan is a key feature of Schlitz Audubon and the inspiration for countless journeys, expressions of art, and quiet reflection.
+Derived from the Algonquin word Michigamaw, meaning “great water”, the lake owes its roots to the conclusion of the last realm of glacial activity over 14,000 years ago.
+The formation of the Great Lakes and their varying water levels have greatly affected human settlement, travel, and commerce.

-Your guide for the morning will be Director of Learning Tom Finley, who has a great passion for studying the rocks along our waterfront and traversing the ever-shifting shoreline.
+This hike is led by Director of Education Tom Finley.
+He has a great passion for studying the rocks along our waterfront and traversing the ever-shifting shoreline.

 Tickets